israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > Symbol('foo') === Symbol('foo'); // false
 >```

-The following syntax with the `new` operator will throw a TypeError:
+The following syntax with the `new` operator will throw a `TypeError`:

 var sym = new Symbol(); // TypeError